Centers and Azumaya loci of finite $W$-algebras: Azumaya locus for

-Let $N=\#\Phi^+$ denote the number of positive roots of $G$ with respect to Cartan subalgebra $\mathfrak{h}$.
-An element $X\in\ggg$ is called regular if the adjoint orbit $G\cdot X$ has the maximal dimension which is equal to $2N$.
-Equivalently the dimension of $\ggg_X$ (the centralizer of $X$ in $\ggg$) is the smallest one which is equal to $r$.
-By the classical result, the regular elements constitute an open subset of $\ggg$, which is denoted by $\ggg_{\text{reg}}$.
+Let $N=\#\Phi^+$ denote the number of positive roots of $G$ with respect to a maximal torus $T$.
+An element $X\in\ggg$ is called regular if the adjoint orbit $\text{Ad}\,G(X)$ has the maximal dimension which is equal to $2N$.
+Equivalently, the dimension of $\ggg_X$ (the centralizer of $X$ in $\ggg$) is the smallest one which is equal to $r$.
+By classical result, the regular elements constitute an open subset of $\ggg$, which is denoted by $\ggg_{\text{reg}}$.
 Moreover, it follows from \cite[Theorem 4.12]{Ve} that the complement of $\ggg_{\text{reg}}$ has codimension $3$ in $\ggg$.